David-Worboys/Black-DVD-Archiver/README.md

 ## System Requirements
 The Black DVD Archiver is a Linux program licensed under the terms of the GNU General Public License v3.0.
 * A Linux operating system — Debian based
-* Developed and tested on Linux Mint
+* Developed and tested on Linux Mint and tested on MX Linux
 * 16+ GB RAM
 * 50+ GB of free disk space

 ## Installation

-* Download the "black-dvd-archiver" (https://github.com/David-Worboys/Black-DVD-Archiver/releases/tag/%CE%B21.0.0) to your Programs folder.
+* Download the "black-dvd-archiver" (https://github.com/David-Worboys/Black-DVD-Archiver/releases/tag/%CE%B21.0.0) to
+your Programs folder.

-* Right click on the "black-dvd-archiver" file and select "Properties".
+* Right-click on the "black-dvd-archiver" file and select "Properties."
 This will open the window below, select "Permissions" and tick "Allow executing file as program" and then "Close"
  ![](./userguide_images/allow_executing_as_a_program.png)
-* Double-click on the "black-dvd-archiver".
+* Double-click on the "black-dvd-archiver."
 It will take a few seconds to start.

 ## The Main Window
 ![](./userguide_images/main_screen.png)